topquark22/morseR24/README.md

 ## Hardware

-This project requires the Arduino Nano3 and/or a Nano board with an integrated radio.
+This project requires the Arduino Nano v3 and/or a Nano board with an integrated radio.
 Other boards may work, but they must have A7 analog input.
 So a Uno won't work.

 ## PWM wiring

 The output pins D5 and inverted output D3 support PWM, if you really need it.
 This is controlled by the voltage on pin A7, which is usually wired to +5V.
 If you leave A7 unconnected, you will get erratic results.
-On the Nano3, it is easy to wire A7 to +5 because the two pins are right next to each other.
+On the Nano v3, it is easy to wire A7 to +5 because the two pins are right next to each other.
 In most cases that's what you will do unless you really want to use PWM.

 ## CE and CSN